SolaceProducts/pubsubplus-kubernetes-quickstart/docs/EventBrokerOperatorUserGuide.md

 1. Using the existing Helm-based deployment:
 * Take note of the `admin` user password.
 * Follow the [documentation](https://docs.solace.com/Admin/Configuring-Internal-CLI-User-Accounts.htm) to create a global read-only `monitor` user and configure a password.
-* Take note of the PVCs used.Their naming scheme is `data-<deplyment-name>-pubsubplus-0`, `...-1` and `...-2` for Primary, Backup and Monitor.
+* Take note of the PVCs used.
+Their naming scheme is `data-<deplyment-name>-pubsubplus-0`, `...-1` and `...-2` for Primary, Backup and Monitor.
-2. [Create secrets](#admin-and-monitor-users-and-passwords) for the `admin`, `monitoring` users, respectively.
+2. [Create secrets](#admin-and-monitor-users-and-passwords) for the `admin` and `monitoring` users, respectively.
-3. Now shutdown the existing deployment using `helm delete <deployment-name>`.
-This will delete the broker deployment but not the PV/PVCs.
+3. Shut down the existing deployment using `helm delete <deployment-name>`.
+This deletes the broker deployment but not the PV/PVCs.
 4. Create a new broker spec.
 This example shows one for an HA deployment:
 ```yaml
 apiVersion: pubsubplus.solace.com/v1beta1